1. Bodily injury liability

-If you'd prefer to take the subway or other public transit, the coverage pays for that, too.
-But it won't help you get a vacation rental or provide you with another car if your is in the shop for routine maintenance.
+If you'd prefer to take the subway or other public transit, the coverage pays for that too.
+But it won't help you get a vacation rental or provide you with another car if yours is in the shop for routine maintenance.

 Did you know that you could be saving some serious money just by switching insurance companies?